Lorna Carroll PGDip MBACP (Registered and Accredited)

 Photos & videos

 My fees are £15 for an initial 30-minute assessment, and £35 for subsequent one-hour appointments for one-to-one counselling.
-Home visits within a three-mile radius are £50.
+Home visits within a three-mile radius are £50, depending on my availability.

 Couples counselling is £45 for a one-hour session.
 Family and group therapy is £50.
 A free telephone consultation before the first session is available, if you wish.